-Leadership void, not lack of money, slows efforts to address cervical cancerNovember 3rd, 2013 in Cancer /
+Leadership void, not lack of money, slows efforts to address cervical cancerNovember 3, 2013 in Medicine & Health / Cancer

 A study by Indiana University public health researchers found that the opportunity for significant progress in addressing cervical cancer across the country is being squandered—not because of a lack of money, but because of a void of leadership and organization at the state levels.

 "We focus on cervical cancer because it is likely the 'low-hanging fruit' opportunity to beat a cancer in this generation," said Beth Meyerson, a health policy expert at the IU School of Public Health-Bloomington.
 "We have the tools of HPV vaccination, screening and treatment; but uninsured women and women of color experience huge health disparities.
 This is the signal that we have a health system problem."

 Meyerson and her research colleagues conducted interviews with 15 professionals working in programs involving cervical cancer.
 These included federal and state government breast and cervical cancer programs; women's health and cancer control; national advocacy organizations engaged in sexual health and cancer; legislative affairs; researchers working in cervical cancer intervention and evaluation; state coalitions engaged in cervical cancer efforts; and partners from industry working on diagnostics, therapeutics or vaccines.